lewinontheedge/ai2g/README.md

+## Welcome to AI2G

+This is the webhosting environment for my research project AI2G (Global Governance of Artificial Intelligence).

+To access the project homepage, [click here](https://lewinontheedge.github.io/ai2g/)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/lewinontheedge/ai2g/edit/master/README.md) to maintain and preview the content for your website in Markdown files.